 Parramatta Public School will not be open for on-site learning today after a student tested positive to COVID-19.
 The school is working closely with NSW Health to identify and notify close contacts.
 Students will continue to be supported through existing learning from home arrangements while the school is thoroughly cleaned.

-It was confirmed yesterday that two people who were infectious with COVID-19 attended the Wildginger restaurant in Huskisson on Saturday, 8 August 2020 from 7.45pm to 10.30pm.
+yesterday that two people who were infectious with COVID-19 attended the Wildginger restaurant in Huskisson on Saturday, 8 August 2020 from 7.45pm to 10.30pm.
 Patrons and staff who were at the venue during this time must self-isolate for 14 days and get tested for COVID-19.

 Anyone who attended the following venues during the dates and times below are advised to monitor for symptoms, and if symptoms present, however mild, isolate and get tested: